 - Viral or Bacterial Infection.
 Hemorrhagic gastroenteritis (HGE) can be caused by bacterial (E.coli, Salmonella) and viral infections (parvovirus, coronavirus, distemper).
 If left untreated, some of these infections are life-threatening.

 - Intestinal Parasites.
 Worms (roundworms, tapeworms, hookworms, and whipworms) and protozoa (Giardia) living in the gastrointestinal tract can also result in bloody diarrhea.

 - Bleeding in the Stomach or Intestines.
-If a dog consumes a foreign body by accident, it can lead to a serious condition or blockage of the stomach or small intestine and bleeding.
+If a dog consumes a foreign body by accident, it can lead to a severe condition or blockage of the stomach or small intestine and bleeding.